-With only minor variations in significance levels and even fewer exceptions for effect sizes, the results for typically developing children were consistent across cross-sectional and longitudinal samples in revealing that the double intervention (T+SC) produced rather substantial increases in developmental scores relative to both the Training Only (TO) and the No Intervention (NoI) control groups for Battelle Total Score and all of the six Subscales.
-The intervention effects in favor of T+SC were more substantial after 9+ Mos. than after only 4-9 Mos. of Exposure, especially in terms of effect size, and this tendency was true for Total Score and most Subscales, although more consistently in the cross-sectional than longitudinal sample.
+With only minor variations in significance levels and even fewer exceptions for effect sizes, the results for typically developing children were consistent across cross-sectional and longitudinal samples in revealing that the double intervention (T+SC) produced rather substantial increases in developmental scores relative to both the training only (TO) and the no intervention (NoI) control groups for Battelle Total Score and all of the six subscales.
+The intervention effects in favor of T+SC were more substantial after 9+ months than after only 4-9 months of exposure, especially in terms of effect size, and this tendency was true for Total Score and most subscales, although more consistently in the cross-sectional than longitudinal sample.
 This dose-response effect suggests that the T+SC intervention provided continuing and likely changing developmentally appropriate support to children as they increased in age and skills.